-Organizations takes a preventive approach to avoiding non-compliant data processing.
+Organizations take a preventive approach to avoid non-compliant data processing.

 Privacy by Default

-A second approach must be taken into consideration once a product or service is made public: Privacy by Default.
+A second approach must be considered once a product or service is public: Privacy by Default.

-For example, for a software application, a user should not have to modify their settings in order to strengthen their data protection.
+For example, for a software application, a user should not have to modify their settings to strengthen their data protection.
 Everything should be preconfigured for optimum data protection.

 Going further – How to implement the Privacy By Design principle?

 Privacy By Design is built around 7 principles:

 Take preventive measures proactively to avoid personal data breaches: anticipate and prevent privacy breaches before they occur.

 Provide default privacy protection, i.e., automated and implicit privacy protection.
 This protection must be assumed and automatic: the data subject should not need to request or implement it themselves